cas0105/2023-Womens-World-Cup-Dribbling-and-Interception-Analysis/README.md

 This repository contains the following:

-*2023 Women's World Cup Dribble Interception Analysis.ipynb - jupyter notebook file containing python script for analzing the data
+*2023 Women's World Cup Dribble Interception Analysis.ipynb - jupyter notebook file containing python script for analyzing the data

 *Dribbling and Interception Insights PowerPoint Presentation (PPT) - PowerPoint version that summarizes the analysis and insights generated from the python script (19 total slides)